eydriyan/Stratpoint-Projects/README.md

 ### `PhysicalBook` Class
 A subclass of `Book` representing a physical book with an additional attribute:
-- `pages`: Number of pages in the book
+- `noOfPages`: Number of pages in the book
 - Constructor to initialize the attributes, including those of the base class
-- Getter and setter methods for the `pages` attribute
+- Getter and setter methods for the `noOfPages` attribute
 - Overridden `displayInformation()` method to display book details, including the number of pages

 ### `EBook` Class